Kim Nasmyth: Personal life

 Nasmyth married Anna Dowson, daughter of Sir Philip Dowson, in 1982 and has two daughters.
 His younger brother is furniture designer, Luke Hughes.
 He enjoys skiing and climbing, a hobby to which he attributes his theory of how cohesin works.
-He also co-owns a vinyard in the south of France.
+He also co-owns a vineyard in the south of France.
 Nasmyth held a large number of shares in his fathers billion dollar company Argus Media until its purchase by General Atlantic in 2016.
 In 2014 he was appointed director of Badger Lane Management company.
 During his time in Vienna, Nasmyth became Austrian citizen.